 - Eye teaming

 - Hand-eye coordination

 - Visual perception

 - Visual tracking

 If your 4th-grade daughter isn’t seeing the board clearly in school, her vision therapy could include lenses and prisms.
-The doctor may have her look through different kinds of lenses – each with a different degree of lens power – or special prisms held at different angles.
+The optometrist may have her look through different kinds of lenses – each with a different degree of lens power – or special prisms held at different angles.
 This will teach her eyes to better focus on images or objects at various distances.

 Your 3rd grader is intuitive and intelligent, so they move on to 4th grade.
 Only now, they’re expected to read more challenging books and do more complex schoolwork.
 This becomes a struggle as they cannot make sense of the words on the page.
 That’s where vision therapy can help.

 Do you think your child’s ADHD-like symptoms may be the result of a vision problem?
 Schedule a functional vision evaluation with Dr. Mona Sandhu and Dr. Gerald Choi to find out.
 If it is determined that the issue is in fact vision-related, a customized vision therapy program for will be provided, based on your child’s own unique needs.

 What If My Child Was Misdiagnosed With ADD or ADHD?

 An incorrect diagnosis can result in serious repercussions.
 Your child may be prescribed strong medications, such as Ritalin or Adderall.
 These medications alter dopamine levels in the brain in order to increase your child’s focus and concentration levels.
 However, their side effects are notoriously unpleasant.
 These include sleep disruptions, nausea, loss or increase of appetite, mood swings and/or depression.
 Not only is the child taking medications and dealing with unpleasant side effects, but any undiagnosed vision problems haven’t been resolved.